acorn-io/acorn-oss-workshop/votingapp.md

 - result is the backend sending votes to the result-ui via websocket
 - result-ui is a web UI built with Angular, it displays the results of the votes

-This app was originally living in a single GitHub repo.
-In order to enhance it I created a GitLab project inside of which each microservice has its own git repository.
+This app was originally living in a single GitHub repo, it is now in a GitLab project inside of which each microservice has its own git repository.

-To prepare the following steps, we create a new folder and clone the application code inside of it:
+To prepare the following steps, run a following commands from the VM created in the previous step to get the application code:

 ```
 mkdir votingapp